Quick Answer

 Winner:

-If you're using MacOS and a modern Apple Computer, Final Cut Pro wins the speed category.
+If you are using macOS on a modern Apple silicon Mac, Final Cut Pro still wins the speed category for most solo editing workflows.

 Final Cut Pro vs. Adobe Premiere Pro: Plugins